theophile/SuperSlicer_to_Orca_scripts/README.md

     ```
     ~/.config/OrcaSlicer
     ```
-- `--overwrite`: Forces overwriting existing output files.
-Use this option to skip being prompted whether you want to overwrite.
-(Optional)
 - `--nozzle-size <DECIMAL>`: For print profiles, specifies the diameter (in mm) of the nozzle the print profile is intended to be used with (e.g. --nozzle-size 0.4).
 If this is not specified, the script will prompt you to enter a nozzle size when converting print profiles.
 (Optional)
 - `--physical-printer <PATTERN>`: Specifies the INI file for the corresponding "physical printer" when converting printer config files.
 If this option is not used, the script will give you a choice among detected "physical printer" profiles.
 See [A Note About Printer Profiles](#a-note-about-printer-profiles) for more information.
+(Optional)
+- `--on-existing <CHOICE>`: Forces the behavior when an output file already exists.
+Valid choices are: `skip` to leave all existing files alone, `overwrite` to overwrite all existing output files, and `merge` to merge new key/value pairs into all existing output files while leaving existing key/value pairs unmodified.
 (Optional)
 - `--force-output`: Forces the script to output the converted JSON files to the output directory specified with `--outdir`.
 Use this option if you do not want the new files to be placed in your OrcaSlicer settings folder.
 (Optional)
 - `-h`, `--help`: Displays usage information.